 Residency

-Now in its 11th year, The Studio 210 Residency is a vehicle for Bay Area artists to hone their skills, experiment, and dive into making performance.
+Now in its 18th cycle, The Studio 210 Residency is a vehicle for Bay Area artists to hone their skills, experiment, and dive into making performance.
 The residency makes the rare offer of professional mentorship from Deborah Slater, financial support, and peer feedback, in addition to weekly rehearsal space and a culminating performance.

 About the Studio 210 Residency